Stop killing IPOB members, Ohanaeze warns security agencies

 According to Ohanaeze, the root of Nigeria’s upheavals is traceable to Igbophobia.

-“Every knowledgeable Nigerian knows that the current political travails in Nigeria is rooted in Igbophobia.
-The backwardness and poverty that have become the character of Nigeria is the manifestation of Igbophobia or the orchestrated marginalization and alienation of the Igbo from the centres of power.
+“Every knowledgeable Nigerian knows that the current political travails in Nigeria are rooted in Igbophobia.
+The backwardness and poverty that have become the character of Nigeria are the manifestations of Igbophobia or the orchestrated marginalization and alienation of the Igbo from the centres of power.

 “IPOB insists that instead of the continued indignities to the Igbo, they should be allowed to go.